Casa Viejo Chac Lodge

 • Additional tours and non-angling activities

 Bookings are confirmed with a 50 percent deposit, made no later than seven days after booking a trip.
 Balance must be received no later than 90 days prior to the first day of the trip.
 Notification of cancellation must be received 90 days prior to the first day of the trip in order to receive partial or full credit for an alternate date.
-All payments are final and nonrefundable, with the exception of a medical or family emergency, deemed reasonable at GFFI’s discretion.
+All payments are final and nonrefundable, with the exception of a medical or family emergency, deemed reasonable at Midcurrent’s discretion.

 Request More Info